 Enter the angle in gradians below to get the value converted to circles.

 How to Convert Gradians to Circles

-To convert a gradian measurement to a circle measurement, multiply the angle by the conversion ratio.
-One gradian is equal to 0.0025 circles, so use this simple formula to convert:
+To convert a gradian measurement to a circle measurement, divide the angle by the conversion ratio.
+One circle is equal to 400 gradians, so use this simple formula to convert:

-The angle in circles is equal to the gradians multiplied by 0.0025.
+The angle in circles is equal to the gradians divided by 400.